eXascaleInfolab/PyExPool/README.md

 				- 0 means unlimited (some jobs might be [partially] swapped)
-				- value > 0 is automatically limited with total physical RAM to process jobs in RAM almost without the swapping latency  - approximate minimal latency of the workers monitoring in sec, float >= 0.
+				- value > 0 is automatically limited with total physical RAM to process jobs in RAM almost without the swapping latency  - approximate minimal latency of the workers monitoring in sec, float >= 0;
-			0 means automatically defined value (recommended, typically 2-3 sec). name  - name of the execution pool to distinuguish traces from subsequently created execution pools (only on creation or termination)
+			0 means automatically defined value (recommended, typically 2-3 sec) name  - name of the execution pool to distinguish traces from subsequently created execution pools (only on creation or termination)

+		Internal attributes:
+		alive  - whether the execution pool is alive or terminating, bool.
+			Should be reseted to True on resuse after the termination.
 	"""

 	execute(job, async=True):